InftyAI/llmaz/docs/examples/README.md

 ### Deploy models via Huggingface

-Deploy a small [model](./huggingface/model.yaml) hosted in Huggingface, see [example](./huggingface/playground.yaml).
-Because model is of a small size, the loading time is acceptable.
+Deploy a small [model](./huggingface/model.yaml) hosted in Huggingface, see the [example](./huggingface/playground.yaml) here.
+Because the model is of a small size, the loading time is acceptable.